Do I Pay Tax on Foreign Rental Income? A Complete Guide for Canada

 Meanwhile, if your stay in Canada exceeds six months, you qualify for a residency permit, which will exempt you from the levy.
 And if you become a permanent resident, you qualify for a rebate.
 Immigrants and those with a student or work visa are also free from NRST.

 Also, beware that if you purchase a property to rent out – and you have no intention to become a resident of this country – you may have to pay extra taxes.
+This is especially true if you own foreign property, as you will need to comply with both Canadian and foreign tax laws, including filing specific forms like Form T1135.

 What Kind Of Property Can You Buy?